aio-libs/aiohttp/docs/client.rst

 Response Content
 ----------------

 We can read the content of the server's response.
-Consider the GitHub timeline again::
+Consider the GitHub time-line again::

     >>> import aiohttp